kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 42: April 12, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+Finished section 8.
+I finally implemented the login, logout, the AuthGuard and all that good user authentication-related stuff.
+Now I will move on to the Authorization section.

+**Thoughts**: I can't believe I finished this section It's been too long since I started it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/c78e2b9b423f34cecf96074e102e280d26607029)

+---

 ### Day 41: April 11, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 I worked on section 8.
 Added the auth-interceptor.ts to the project and adjust the headers to accept the Authorization header as well.
 Also adjust a bit the UI according to the user status.